-If diet restrictions are started immediately, it may be possible to prevent acute toxicity.
+If dietary restrictions are started right away, it may be possible to prevent acute toxicity.
 However, long-term complications may still occur.
 These may include:

 Copyright © Nucleus Medical Media, Inc.

-Your doctor may also be suspect galactosemia after a urine test.
-The diagnosis can be confirmed with a blood test or with a biopsy of the liver or other tissues.
+Your doctor may also suspect galactosemia after a urine test.
+The diagnosis can be confirmed with a blood test, including enzyme levels, or with a biopsy of the liver or other tissues.

 Galactosemia cannot be cured.
 Steps can be taken to prevent or minimize symptoms and complications.

 Avoid all products that contain or produce galactose.
 This includes milk or milk by-products, such as:

 Galactose can also be found in some non-milk products, such as:

-Certain medication have galactose or lactose fillers.
+Certain medications have galactose or lactose fillers.
 Check with your pharmacist before using medications.

 Avoid supplements unless prescribed by your doctor.
 Fillers and inactive ingredients, like galactose are not required to be listed in supplements.
 If you do take a supplement, ask your pharmacist if there is galactose or lactose in the product.

 American Liver Foundation.